This page contains answers to common questions, along with some useful tips and tricks.

 This function, introduced in Version 7.0, looks beyond the author name and date, checking that the other components of the reference are typed according to APA style.
 It uses the Conversion Module engine, parsing the reference then reconstructing it.
 A new references section is produced and the entries are compared to the original.
 Discrepancies suggest that the original is not correctly formatted.
 A discrepancy of one or two characters usually is attributable to missing or extra spaces or periods; if the reconstructed version is several characters shorter than the original, usually a component is missing or signalled incorrectly.
 Because this function does change the original manuscript (and gives it a new name), it is a good idea to make sure the original document has been saved.

 This message usually occurs when there is an extra paragraph marker (the last paragraph of the answer to Question 21 discusses how to see them).
 Each reference should have exactly one.
-Do not use paragraph markers, which appear when you hit the button, to separate paragraphs.
+Do not use paragraph markers (which are placed in the manuscript when you hit the Enter button) to separate paragraphs.
 Instead, use WORD's paragraph spacing function.
 Highlight the References section, then: For the Menu versions of WORD (2003 and earlier), click Format/Paragraph, Spacing/After.
 For the Ribbon versions of WORD (2007 and later), open the Home tab.
 Within the Paragraph section, click on Line and Paragraph Spacing, then Line Spacing Options, then Spacing/After.
 Set the spacing to 6 points for single spacing or 12 points for double spacing.

 Yes, even though single spacing is inconsistent with APA style.
 Citation Checker does not check for spacing.
 But be sure not to use a paragraph marker to separate the references.
 The answer to Question 29 explains why that is so crucial.